|

 2. To individuals who enter W-2 already engaged in a job skills training program and:

 a.
-The individual has one semester/6 months or less to complete their program, but no more than 516 hours remaining; and
+The individual has one semester/six months or less to complete their program, but no more than 516 hours remaining; and

 b.
 The W-2 agency determines that completing the program will help the individual obtain employment.

 The training must provide skills to help the participant obtain employment or to advance or adapt to the changing demands of the workplace.
-Training may include customized skills training to meet the needs of a specific employer or it can be general training that prepares an individual for a specific occupation within a particular employment sector.
-The training activity must be specific to the participant’s immediate employment goal.
+This training may include customized skills training to meet the needs of a specific employer or can be general training that prepares an individual for a specific occupation within an employment sector.
+The training activity must match the participant’s employment goals.

 Up to one hour of unsupervised study time for each hour of class time plus supervised study time may be assigned under this activity and tracked for attendance purposes.
 A statement from the educational program indicating the amount of study time required will be used to determine the assignment of hours.